what to pack for Tahiti

 Dressing Appropriately for the Activity – (Click to expand)

 Hiking: For hiking through Tahiti’s lush valleys, you’ll want to wear durable, comfortable clothes.
-I usually wear shorts or hiking pants, with a long sleeve shirt to protect against the mosquitoes.
+I usually wear shorts or hiking pants, with a long-sleeve shirt to protect against the mosquitoes.
 Bring a proper rain jacket, since many of the valleys get a lot of precipitation.
 If you plan to climb one of the island’s peaks, bring a sweatshirt or two to fight off the chill.
-Don’t forget to wear comfortable walking shoe.
+Don’t forget to wear comfortable walking shoes.

 Surfing: Out on the waves, you don’t need to wear much more than a swimsuit, but you’ll definitely want to layer up with waterproof sunscreen before you hit the water.
-If you plan to stay out more than a couple hours, it might be a good idea to wear a long sleeve shirt to protect your upper body.
+If you plan to stay out more than a couple of hours, it might be a good idea to wear a long-sleeved shirt to protect your upper body.

 What NOT to Bring to Tahiti